kyerlasswell/DubScript/README.md

 ## Logging

+Logging is powered by the Write-Log.ps1 cmdlet.
+Write-Log.ps1 has to be in the same folder as DubScript.ps1 in order for it to work.

-Logging is pretty basic.
-It only really exists to prove that `somefile.mp3` was moved to the production folder and converted to `somefile.wav` on the off chance someone asks.
+As of right now, logging is pretty basic.
+It only really exists to prove that `originalfile.mp3` was moved to the production folder and converted to `newfile.wav` on the off chance someone asks.

 The log will show you what files get overwritten since multiple files often want the same name, so if there is a missing spot somewhere, you can see if it was overwritten. and fix it manually if necessary.

 ## Future Plans